puutaro/CommandClick/README.md

 - Current web browser mainly interact with web.
 But, `CommandClick` interact with not only web but also android os.
 Therefore, This has wide spread usage
 - Current web browser mainly has tab feature.
 But `CommandClick`'core is  history search.
 Therefore, you easly restore, load, and check my history.
 - Current web browser support normal javascript.
 But `CommandClick` enforce javascript, and lead you to more wide spread usage.
-- Current web browser cannot create original android aplication.
+- Current web browser cannot create original android application.
 But `CommandClick` can create aplication just for you as low code tool.
 - Current web browser cannot support shellscript.
 But `CommandClick` can support shellscript via termux.
 You can take advantage of the shell's wealth of assets.